milliondollarscript/milliondollarscript/readme.txt

 * Remove user_id check on insert_ad_data function.
 * Execute the mds_ajax_complete WP hook in JavaScript whenever an MDS AJAX request completes successfully.
 * Do the mds_order_completed action when an order is completed.
+* Fix Forms URL redirects when they already have parameters.
+* Rewrite adjacent block selection in advanced pixel selection method.
+* Fix NFS not working properly when "Show the NFS image on every NFS block" is selected.
+* Fix MDS Pixel posts not being set as completed or published causing the order to not be shown automatically on the grid.
+* Fix errors not outputting correctly at times.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.